-In this guide we’ll show you how to fully control your Android device from any computer.
-Then, share a list of the best apps to control Android from a PC or Google Chrome.
-Giving you more ways to multitask or do more with your smartphone and tablet.
+This guide explains how to control any Android device from your computer.
+Then, we’ll share a list of the best apps to control Android from a PC or Google Chrome.
+Giving you more ways to multitask and do more with your phone and tablet.

 There are several different reasons for using a computer to control your Android device.
-Whether that’s to easily send and receive text messages from a PC or to enjoy games on a bigger screen.
-Or, to play Android games with a keyboard and mouse.
+Whether that’s playing games or apps on a bigger screen or sending text messages from a computer.
+You can even do this to play Android games with a keyboard and mouse.

 Best Apps to Control Android from a Computer

 Each of these apps will share your entire Android experience on a computer.
 Whether that’s just mirroring the display, or giving you full access to send messages, control the screen, and do more with your device.
 You could even do this to play Fortnite in your living room.

 First up is ApowerMirror, a powerful program that gives you absolute control over all aspects of Android from a computer.
 This will let you mirror your Android phone or tablet and control it with a keyboard and mouse.
 You can also use ApowerMirror to take screenshots, record your phone screen, and more.

 There’s no root or jailbreak access required, and it works on any Android device.
 My favorite aspect is the quick connect via USB or WiFi.

 Setup only takes a few minutes.
 Simply download the app for both your Android device and PC or Mac then launch it and follow the instructions.
 Connect your Android using a USB cable or to the same WiFi network as your computer.
 Open ApowerMirror on your Android and tap Start Now.

 The entire interface is clean, smooth, and easy to use.
 Tap on the toolbar off to the side for tons of controls and options.
 Give this app a try today.

 Arguably one of the most popular tools to get Android on your computer is Vysor, which does everything inside the Google Chrome browser.